We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 As was the case in stage 1, if your symptoms are still active, you’re still contagious.
 During this time, you should continue to be mindful about being around others and avoid physical interactions.

-- Avoid smoking as it paralyzes the cilia in the lungs and takes longer to heal.
+- Avoid smoking, if you smoke, as it paralyzes the cilia in the lungs and takes longer to heal.

 - Use a cough suppressant if you find it difficult to sleep.